frederic-perez/AmE-dictionary/data/dictionary.md

 __a falling out__ _idiom_ A severe quarrel or disagreement, especially one that leads to a temporary or permanent end of a relationship.
 __a fine state of affairs__ _idiom_ A situation that has gone wrong and is very problematic.
 The term is an instance of irony or sarcasm.
 __a fishbowl__ _idiom_ A place, situation, or environment in which one has little or no privacy.
 A reference to the (typically) spherical bowls in which pet fish are often kept, which can be seen into from all sides.
+__a fool and his money are soon parted__ _prov_ Foolish people make purchases without consideration; it is easy to sell something to someone foolish. _As soon as Greg won the big lottery jackpot, he turned around and spent it all at the casino.
+A fool and his money are soon parted._
 __à gogo__ _informal_ As much as one likes; galore: _wine à gogo._
 __a going concern__ _idiom_ A business, enterprise, or activity that has done well thus far and is expected to continue making a profit. _He sold the cafe as a going concern._
 __a golden hello__ _idiom_ A sum of money paid to a new employee as a benefit for being recruited by a company.